 County leaders voted in 2013 to make all county properties tobacco-free.
 “In Hood River County, there is a lot of interest and focus on health and fitness—and this is just an extension of that.”

-Taking note of the dangerous effects tobacco can cause to smokers and non-smokers alike, Tillamook County Commissioner Tim Josi has been instrumental in creating smoke-free properties both at home and in the workplace.
+Taking note of the dangerous effects tobacco can cause to smokers and non-smokers alike, former Tillamook County Commissioner Tim Josi has been instrumental in creating smoke-free properties both at home and in the workplace.

 It started at a new playground for kids and soon spread.
 Now all the parks in Roseburg are smoke-free because a community came together to make a positive change for everyone.